Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 Throughout we use $\dagger$ again to denote a specific realization of a process, as in the discrete time setting.
-We assume that we have available to us a sample path $\{\zd(t)\}_{t \in \R^+}$ of the observation coordinates of a realization of the SDE \eqref{eq:sdco}, from which we wish to recover the true realization of the state $\{\vd(t)\}_{t \in \R^+}.$ These observation and state sample paths are generated by $\vd_0, \{\Wd\}_{t \in \R^+}$ and $\{\Bd\}_{t \in \R^+}$, specific realizations of the initial condition and the Brownian motions driving the state and observation components of \eqref{eq:sdco}.
-We also introduce $Z^\dagger(t)=\{\zd(s)\}_{0 \le s \le t}.$ It is natural to think about our objective in two different ways:
+We assume that we have available to us a sample path $\{\zd(t)\}_{t \in \R^+}$ of the observation coordinates of a realization of the SDE \eqref{eq:sdco}.
+From this sample path we wish to recover the true realization of the state $\{\vd(t)\}_{t \in \R^+}$ which gave rise to it.
+These observation and state sample paths are generated by $\vd_0, \{\Wd\}_{t \in \R^+}$ and $\{\Bd\}_{t \in \R^+}$, specific realizations of the initial condition and the Brownian motions driving the state and observation components of \eqref{eq:sdco}.
+We also introduce $Z^\dagger(t)=\{\zd(s)\}_{0 \le s \le t}.$